Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:303:7 - (ae-incompatible-release-tags) The symbol "left" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:304:7 - (ae-incompatible-release-tags) The symbol ""letter-spacing"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:305:7 - (ae-incompatible-release-tags) The symbol ""line-break"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:306:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:306:7 - (ae-incompatible-release-tags) The symbol ""line-height"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:307:7 - (ae-incompatible-release-tags) The symbol ""margin-bottom"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:308:7 - (ae-incompatible-release-tags) The symbol ""margin-left"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:309:7 - (ae-incompatible-release-tags) The symbol ""margin-right"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:310:7 - (ae-incompatible-release-tags) The symbol ""margin-top"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:311:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:311:7 - (ae-incompatible-release-tags) The symbol ""mask-clip"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:312:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:312:7 - (ae-incompatible-release-tags) The symbol ""mask-composite"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:313:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:313:7 - (ae-incompatible-release-tags) The symbol ""mask-image"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:314:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:314:7 - (ae-incompatible-release-tags) The symbol ""mask-mode"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:315:7 - (ae-incompatible-release-tags) The symbol ""mask-origin"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:316:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:316:7 - (ae-incompatible-release-tags) The symbol ""mask-position"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:317:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:317:7 - (ae-incompatible-release-tags) The symbol ""mask-repeat"" is marked as @public, but its signature references "Longhand" which is marked as @internal
+// src/longhands.ts:318:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:318:7 - (ae-incompatible-release-tags) The symbol ""mask-size"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:319:7 - (ae-incompatible-release-tags) The symbol ""min-height"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:320:7 - (ae-incompatible-release-tags) The symbol ""min-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal